openanalytics/editbl/README.md

 * `eDTOutput` uses an `id` argument instead of `outputId` since it's actually a module.
 * `eDT` adds extra (hidden) columns to your `datatable`.
 Try to format using column names instead of indexes.
 * Your `datatable` now exists within a module (e.g. child namespace).
 This means your own chosen `outputId` is now `moduleId-DT`.
 This influences for example the values accessible under `input`.
 Example: switch from `input$outputId_cell_clicked` to `input[["moduleId-DT_cell_clicked"]]`.
-* `eDT` accepts all arguments of `DT::datable`, but has some different defaults for convenience.
+* `eDT` accepts all arguments of `DT::datatable`, but has some different defaults for convenience.
 * Any additional formatting should be done by passing a function to  the `format` argument of `eDT`.
 * As always be careful when using extensions (https://datatables.net/extensions/index) or custom javascript, not everything works well together.
 The `KeyTable` and `AutoFill` extensions of datatable are used by default and should be well integrated.